jaapvandervelde/treewalker/docs/configuration.md

 ```commandline
 --query_sql | -qs filepath
 ```
-Instead of providing the SQL directly on the commandline, you can also save a query in a text file and have Treewalker load and run it.
+Instead of providing the SQL directly on the command-line, you can also save a query in a text file and have Treewalker load and run it.
 As with `query_cli`, you can provide other regular options.

 Example:
 ```commandline